CLOSE X

 Are any businesses exempt from VAT registration?

-Yes, although this will depend on the exact nature of the goods or services that a business provides.
-There are numerous industries that involve items which are exempt or outside the scope of VAT, including:
+Yes, although this will depend on the exact nature of the business.
+Several industries involve goods and services which are exempt or outside the scope of VAT, including:

 • Betting and gaming – including pool betting and games of chance